 And while colonists generally considered themselves subjects of Britain, "subjectship" law in the colonies diverged from that in Britain.
 In particular, colonial naturalization policies began to reject concepts of natural and permanent allegiance in favor of volitional and contractual principles of citizenship.

-British restraints on naturalization and on immigration to the American colonies is listed as one of the grievances in the Declaration of Independence, where the colonists complained that the King "has endeavoured to prevent the Population of these States; for that purpose obstructing the Laws for Naturalization of Foreigners; [and] refusing to pass others to encourage their migration hither . . . ."
+British restraints on naturalization and on immigration to the American colonies is listed as one of the grievances in the Declaration of Independence, where the colonists complained that the King "has endeavored to prevent the Population of these States; for that purpose obstructing the Laws for Naturalization of Foreigners; [and] refusing to pass others to encourage their migration hither . . . ."

 The Articles of Confederation allowed each state to legislate its own naturalization statutes, resulting in significant variation.
 James Madison described this checkerboard of state rules as "a fault in our system, and as laying a foundation for intricate and delicate questions."